 In situations in which the General Data Protection Regulation requires that contracts must partly be updated, OP Financial Group will ensure that the contracts are updated.
-It may not be necessary to update contracts with regard to OP Financial Group’s corporate customers.
+It may not be necessary to update contracts regarding OP Financial Group’s corporate customers.

 Should an OP Financial Group’s corporate customer make an agreement with an OP Financial Group company in accordance with the so-called Art 28?

-For example, if statutory insurances for your employee have been acquired from OP, OP acts as the controller instead of a processor of personal data on behalf of your company, and therefore, it is not necessary to draft a data processing agreement in this connection according to data protection legislation.
+For example, if statutory insurance for your employee has been acquired from OP, OP acts as the controller instead of a processor of personal data on behalf of your company, and it is therefore unnecessary to draft a data processing agreement in this connection in accordance with data protection legislation.

 Does OP Financial Group transfer the personal data of corporate customers’ employees to third countries outside the European Economic Area?

 We use various contractual and other arrangements to ensure that also our suppliers and partners process your data carefully and in accordance with good data processing practice.

 As a rule, we process your data within the EEA.
 The EEA refers to EU Member States and Iceland, Liechtenstein, and Norway.
 If we transfer data to a country outside the EEA where the national regulations do not ensure data protection equal to the EU level of protection, we will ensure a sufficient level of personal data protection in the manner required by law and use data transfer mechanisms approved by the European Commission, primarily the European Commission's standard contractual clauses.
 We use standard contractual clauses for transfers to our IT service providers in India, for example.

 The standard contractual clauses are available on the European Commission’s website:

 Who is responsible for providing information on the processing of personal data?